-A SELECT statement consists of a query with an optional ORDER BY clause and an optional FOR UPDATE clause.
+A SELECT statement consists of a query with an optional ORDER BY clause, an optional result offset clause, an optional fetch first clause, an optional FOR UPDATE clause and optionally isolation level.
 The SELECT statement is so named because the typical first word of the query construct is SELECT.
 (Query includes the VALUES expression and UNION, INTERSECT, and EXCEPT expressions as well as SELECT expressions).

 The ORDER BY clause guarantees the ordering of the ResultSet.
+The result offset clause and the fetch first clause can be used to fetch only a subset of the otherwise selected rows, possibly with an offset into the result set.
 The FOR UPDATE clause makes the result set's cursor updatable.
 The SELECT statement supports the FOR FETCH ONLY clause.
 The FOR FETCH ONLY clause is synonymous with the FOR READ ONLY clause.

 '''

 -- lists the names of the expression

--- SAL+BONUS+COMM as TOTAL PAY and
+-- SAL+BONUS+COMM as TOTAL_PAY and

--- orders by the new name TOTAL_PAY
+-- orders by the new name TOTAL PAY

 SELECT FIRSTNME, SALARY+BONUS+COMM AS TOTAL PAY

 FROM EMPLOYEE

 ORDER BY TOTAL_PAY

 -- creating an updatable cursor with a FOR UPDATE clause

 -- to update the start date (PRSTDATE) and the end date (PRENDATE)

 -- columns in the PROJECT table

 SELECT PROJNO, PRSTDATE, PRENDATE

 FROM PROJECT

 FOR UPDATE OF PRSTDATE, PRENDATE

 -- set the isolation level to RR for this statement only

 SELECT

 FROM Flights

 WHERE flight_id BETWEEN 'AA1111' AND 'AA1112'

 WITH RR

 '''

 A SELECT statement returns a ResultSet.
 A cursor is a pointer to a specific row in ResultSet.
 In Java applications, all ResultSets have an underlying associated SQL cursor, often referred to as the result set's cursor.
 The cursor can be updatable, that is, you can update or delete rows as you step through the ResultSet if the SELECT statement that generated it and its underlying query meet cursor updatability requirements, as detailed below.
-The FOR UPDATE clause can be used to ensure a compilation check that the SELECT statement meets the requiremments of a updatable cursors, or to limit the columns that can be updated.
+The FOR UPDATE clause can be used to ensure a compilation check that the SELECT statement meets the requirements of a updatable cursors, or to limit the columns that can be updated.